samydilini/angularFirst/angular-docker/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.7.

+It is used to test how components work and fetch data from https://jsonplaceholder.typicode.com/posts.
+Would recommend running it in Docker

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.